-I am a lawyer and family law mediator practicing exclusively in the area of family law.
+I am a lawyer and family law mediator in Victoria, BC practicing exclusively in the area of family law.
 Through my practice as a lawyer, I watched families go through separation and divorce and, in doing so, exhaust themselves emotionally and financially.
 The adversarial process can be very expensive and time consuming and it can destroy families because of increased animosity and stress.
 I did not like the role I had as a lawyer because I often felt that I was perpetuating that animosity and furthering a destructive process.

 The reality is that parents must continue to talk about their children’s medical appointments, attend soccer games, and sit beside one another years down the road at their child’s graduation ceremony.
 Those without children may also be motivated to maintain an amicable relationship.
 Any separation process should be able to fairly deal with the legal issues, but in a way that supports and empowers people to transition constructively into the post-separation plan they make for themselves.